akaliutau/inventory-system/README.md

 Full API Documentation for back-end server's API is available on http://localhost:9000/swagger-ui.html.
 Swagger UI works in the latest versions of Chrome, Safari, Firefox, and Edge.

-The front-end server is built using React 16 framework with Material Design styling.
+The front-end server is built using React 16 library with Material Design styling.
 This is a single-page application allowing to view and navigate through all available inventory records.
 Database is pre-populated with 10 sample records.
 Page-size limit is set to 5 records/page, just to demonstrate pagination functionality.

 <br/>